The Kikuchi Hierarchy and Tensor PCA: Preliminaries and Prior Work

 \begin{theorem}[\cite{cert-tensor,HSS}] For any $1 \le \ell \le n$, there is an algorithm with runtime $n^{O(\ell)}$ that achieves strong detection and strong recovery in the order-$p$ discrete spiked tensor model (with any spike prior) whenever

 \end{theorem} The work of \cite{cert-tensor} shows how to certify an upper bound on the injective norm of a random $\{\pm 1\}$-valued tensor, which immediately implies the algorithm for strong detection.
 When combined with \cite{HSS}, this can also be made into an algorithm for strong recovery (see Lemma~4.4 of \cite{HSS}).
 Similar (but weaker) SOS results are also known for the standard spiked tensor model (see \cite{strongly-refuting} and \emph{arXiv} version 1 of \cite{cert-tensor}), and we expect that Theorem~\ref{SOS-guarantee} also holds for this case.
+(Curiously, the certification-to-recovery reduction within SOS is not known in the related setting of CSPs.)